a6delrahman/adder-game/README.md

 <p>
    <img src="./docs/images/logo.png" alt="Adder Logo" width="500"/>
 </p>
-Inspired by the original slither.io, Adder is a multiplayer game built with Node.js and React in which the main goal is to solve math challenges with your snake.
+Inspired by the original slither.io, Adder is a multiplayer game built with Node.js and React in which the main goal is to solve math challenges with a slithering snake.
 Get ready to slither around in a vibrant and adventurous setting.

 ---

 ## Getting Started 🚀